 What is Cream Cheese?

 Cream cheese is a soft cheese with high-fat content.
 Produced of unskimmed milk enriched with extra cream, this popular cheese comes in different forms.

-You can either buy regular, whipped, reduced-fat and even flavored cream cheese.
+There are many delicious varieties of cream cheese.
+You can either buy regular, whipped, reduced-fat, or even flavored cream cheese.
 It’s often mixed with veggies and/or fish, or even nuts, so it’s super-versatile.
 And super delicious.

 - Gruyère – Another Big Cheese In Your Kitchen 2022

 - Top 15 Best Brie Cheese Brands Reviews 2022